replenishment - banner

 IFAD's replenishments are unique in their high level of inclusivity – involving Member States from all Lists, and in the number of countries which contribute additional resources to the Fund – typically more than 100 countries in each replenishment cycle.

-For any other additional information about IFAD12, contact firstname.lastname@example.org
+For additional information on IFAD13, contact firstname.lastname@example.org

 Evaluating IFAD replenishments